VAR Decision Disallows West Ham Equaliser in Arsenal Premier League Match

 Key Facts

-- Wayne Rooney stated that the video assistant referee did a 'really good job' in disallowing West Ham's late equaliser.
+- Wayne Rooney stated the video assistant referee did a 'really good job' in disallowing West Ham's late equaliser.

 What Happened